joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/08/31/espanol/estilos-de-vida/gripe-influenza-covid-vacunas.html

 **Death Toll Rises in Grand Canyon Flood as Search Efforts Continue**\
-`Officials announced a second death and said more than a dozen people remain unaccounted for following heavy rain.`\
+`Officials announced a second death and said that more than a dozen people remain unaccounted for after heavy rain.`\
 https://www.nytimes.com/2026/08/31/us/grand-canyon-floods.html

 **Should Children Be Allowed to Be Actors?**\